phaustin/a301_students_eoas/notebooks/week10/rainrate.md

 (week10:radar_micro)=
 # Cloudsat: liquid and ice precipitation and rain rate

-In this notebook we look at new variables in the 2C-RAIN-PROFILE file that give values for liquid and ice precipitation amounts
-(in $g/m^3$) and the rain rate in mm/hour.

-We'll define two new functions to help with clipping an orbit to the storm start and end times
+In this notebook we'll assemble a case study dataset that combines the temperature perturbatio and reflectivity dataset from {ref}`week10:temperature_perturb` with cloud variables including surface rain rate and ice and liquid water concentrations taken from the 2C-RAIN-PROFILE hdffile.
+We are looking to see whether
+The

 ```{code-cell} ipython3
 import numpy as np